gabriel4649/JMdictDB/README.txt

 --------
 Updates occur periodically to the code and to the database.

-Code updates are generally done by:
+Program code updates including website scripts are generally done by:

   $ cd [...]/jmdictdb
   $ hg pull & hg update